carloscortonc/cli-er/README.md

 Description for the option

 #### `rootCommand`
-Whether the cli implements a root command (invocation with no additional namespaces/commands)</br>
+Whether the cli implements a root command (invocation with no additional namespaces/commands).
+If a string is provided, it will be used as the default command to execute </br>
 **Default**: `true`

 #### `logger`